 As a nationally recognized leader in the early childhood movement for more than 25 years, Hippert has led organizations and helped advance community, state and national efforts to improve the well-being of young children and families.

 Hippert began his work in this field as vice president of Family and Children’s Service in Minneapolis.
 In the intervening years, he has served as vice president and chief operating officer of Minnesota’s Ready 4 K public policy initiative, the founding president of the Virginia Early Childhood Foundation, president and CEO of Parents as Teachers National Center, and CEO of Child 360 in Los Angeles.

-In addition, Hippert has served on numerous advisory boards, some of which include the Public Broadcasting Service Ready to Learn initiative, the national Early Care and Education Consortium, as a founding member of the National Home Visiting Models Alliance, the Community Advisory Board to the George Warren Brown School of Social Work at Washington University in St. Louis, and as a commissioner on the St. Louis Mayor’s Commission on Youth and Families.
+In addition, Hippert has served on numerous advisory boards, including the Public Broadcasting Service Ready to Learn initiative, the national Early Care and Education Consortium, the National Home Visiting Models Alliance, the Community Advisory Board to the George Warren Brown School of Social Work at Washington University, and as a commissioner on the St. Louis Mayor’s Commission on Youth and Families.

 Hippert received his BA in speech/radio-television from the University of Northern Iowa and a Masters in Divinity from the Saint Paul Seminary School of Divinity, University of St. Thomas in Saint Paul, Minnesota.